1951FDG/openpyn-nordvpn-juiceSSH/README.md

 - On app start, it will use a smart location, to determine the closest country

-- Uses Geolocation APIs to determine the current location based on the current public IP address
+- Uses Geolocation APIs to determine the current location
   - <http://ip-api.com>, <https://ipdata.co>, <https://ipinfo.io>, <https://ipstack.com>

 > **Note**: